 - Delivering live content, providing two-way interviews for broadcast media

 - Providing monthly report on key issues and themes from public authorities for stakeholder media organisations

 - Ensuring that all matters, decisions and issues relating to the public authorities covered in the Local Democracy Reporter Scheme Editorial Brief are covered in a timely, impartial and audience-friendly way

-To be considered for this role, you will be qualified to NCE-standard or equivalent with two years experience working to daily deadlines alongside shorthand proficiency of 100wpm.
-This essential criteria will go hand in hand with your ability to provide outstanding content in text, audio and video format.
+To be considered for this role, you will ideally be qualified to NCE-standard or equivalent with two years experience working to daily deadlines alongside shorthand proficiency of 100wpm.
+This desirable criteria will go hand in hand with your ability to provide outstanding content in text, audio and video format.
 You will be able to demonstrate a deep understanding of the workings of local government and a track record of delivering great ideas for content and building contacts.
 A solid working knowledge of social media and the way it can be used to drive audience and engagement is essential for this role.
 You will be an excellent communicator, enjoy working under pressure and thrive on the unique challenge this role offers.